You may need to prepare bottle feeds for when you and your baby are away from home.

 - you have no way of keeping the feeds cold while travelling

 The safest option is to use cartons or bottles of liquid ready to feed formula.
 This is recommended for babies under 2 months.
 Bringing powder and sterile bottles of water with you is another option but less safe.

 Use cartons of liquid ready to feed formula.
 You can buy these in chemists and supermarkets.
 You do not need to keep them in a fridge or heat them up before feeding your baby.

 Option 2: Bring powder with you

-If you choose to bring formula powder when travelling you can measure the correct amount for each feed into a small, clean, plastic container with a tight-fitting lid or use individual sachets of powder, which you can buy from chemists or supermarkets.
+If you choose to bring formula powder when travelling you can measure the correct amount for each feed into a small, clean, plastic container with a tight-fitting lid.
+Or you can use individual sachets of powder which you can buy from chemists or supermarkets.

 Option 3: Bring powder and sterile bottles of water